WarsWorld/WarsWorld/CONTRIBUTING.md

 2 - Make sure you have [pnpm installed](https://pnpm.io/) (it's like npm but faster).

+3 - Make sure you have [node installed](https://nodejs.org/en/download) and the version is recent. version ^18.15.0 is recommended

-3 - Clone the repository in your own working environment or IDE.
+4 - Clone the repository in your own working environment or IDE.

-4 - Copy the "env.example" to ".env" and setup a random password/string in the PGPASSWORD and NEXTAUTH_SECRET fields.
+5 - Copy the "env.example" to ".env" and setup a random password/string in the PGPASSWORD and NEXTAUTH_SECRET fields.

-5 - Install the dependencies from package.json and run app using the following code:
+6 - Install the dependencies from package.json and run app using the following code:

 ```
 pnpm i  //This is basically an npm i or npm install